trifectatechfoundation/teach-rs/slides/C-concurrency-parallelism.md

 # Learning objectives
 <!-- List this module's learning objectives -->

-- Working with C from Rust and vice versa
+after this lecture + exercises, you can:

-- be familiar with the C representation
+- parallelize a program with Rayon
-- be familiar with the C calling convention
+- reason about exclusive access
-- Work with `cargo bindgen`
+- work with threads in rust
-- Make nice rust APIs around C libraries
+- implement a basic Mutex

 ---
 layout: default